 How To Choose The Right Pumpkin

 I used to grow pumpkins, so I guess I was having sticker shock at the price of this tiny pumpkin.
 I guess this is usually not the right pumpkin for me, but it will be this year.

-As you can see, pumpkins come in a number of colors other than orange, even though that tends to be the most popular around Halloween, particularly when it comes to making a Jack-O-Lantern.
+As you can see, pumpkins come in several colors other than orange, even though that tends to be the most popular around Halloween, particularly when it comes to making a Jack-O-Lantern.
 Isn’t it fun to walk around the neighborhood and see the pumpkin lanterns on the front porch of so many houses?
 It’s one of my favorite times of the year.

-So of course, now I am doing the research on SUGAR pumpkins.
-I must make a disclaimer here, if I’m going to have pumpkin pie with a meal I’ll BUY the pie at Costco.
+So of course, now I’m doing the research on SUGAR pumpkins.
+I must make a disclaimer here: if I’m going to have pumpkin pie with a meal, I’ll BUY the pie at Costco.
 I’ll place it in the refrigerator to keep it cold and slice it when I’m ready to serve it.
 And of course, I’ll serve it with freshly whipped cream!

-I don’t think I could buy the ingredients and make the pie for what Costco makes and sells their yummy ready-to-eat pies.
-Add some whipped cream and I am good to go!
+I don’t think I could buy the ingredients and make the pie for what Costco charges for their yummy ready-to-eat pies.
+Add some whipped cream, and I am good to go!
 My mother always made fresh pumpkin pies for Thanksgiving.
 Sorry Mom, I didn’t carry on that tradition!
 Now, let’s find the right pumpkin for you.

+How To Choose The Right Pumpkin